OctoPrint/OctoPrint/download/index.md

 is running it on low-powered embedded devices with Linux.
 If you want to give it a try on Windows, you can find instructions on what to do [on the wiki](https://github.com/foosel/OctoPrint/wiki/Setup-on-Windows).

+Mac
+---

+For installing OctoPrint on a Mac, please take a look at [the setup instructions for MacOS on the wiki](https://github.com/foosel/OctoPrint/wiki/Setup-on-Mac).

 OctoPi
 ======